asymptotic-code/sui-kit/examples/guide/GUIDE.md

 Let's break down the above:

 - The specification will be a new function `withdraw_spec` that takes the same arguments as the `withdraw` function and returns the same type.
-- The function is annotated with `#[spec(verify)]` to indicate that it is a specification and that it will be verified using the Move Prover.
+- The function is annotated with `#[spec(verify)]` to indicate that it is a specification and that it will be verified using the Sui Prover.
 - The body of the spec function usually:
   - specifies the conditions which are assumed to hold on the arguments of the function
   - then calls the function to be verified